All orders placed before 4pm will be posted the next working day.

 Man lifting a haynet using an EquiJack

 Pull the handle until the haynet hook reaches the top pulley.
-Make sure you pull down rather than out so that the rope fixes between the cleat.
+When pulling make sure you pull down rather than out so that the rope fixes between the cleat.
 Before letting go of the rope make sure the rope is fixed in the cleat so that the net does not fall to the ground.

 Man storing the EquiJack handle out of the way